Low Rank Regularization: A Review: Applications of Low Rank Regularization

-Although a great many of algorithms have been developed for solving various tasks, most of them are actually the variants of several traditional machine learning models.
-According to the \emph{type} of desired matrix, we roughly grouped them into two categories: $1)$ the matrix we aim to learn is a \emph{data} matrix, such as Robust Principal Component Analysis and Robust Matrix Completion; $2)$ the matrix we aim to learn is a \emph{coefficient} matrix, such as Subspace Clustering and Multi-Task Learning.
-In this section, we first describe the details of these four representative models in Sect.\ref{sec:2.1}.
-And then, we show several practical issues solved by them or their variants in Sect.\ref{sec:2.2}.
+Over the last decade, LRR sparked a large research interest from various machine learning models.
+According to the \emph{type} of target to be learnt, we roughly group these models into two categories: $(1)$ \emph{data learning models}, the target to be learnt is a data matrix, such as Robust Principal Component Analysis and Robust Matrix Completion; $(2)$ \emph{coefficient learning models}, the target to be learnt is a coefficient~(weight) matrix, such as Subspace Clustering and Multi-Task Learning.
+In this section, we first review these four representative machine learning models and then show their applications in practical issues.